High Schools of Choice — Grades 7–12

 There's an added excitement to reaching high-school age in Cincinnati Public Schools — students, with their parents/guardians, get to pick their high schools.

-The High School Guide is designed to help students and parents/guardians make the important decisions necessary to choose and apply for Cincinnati Public Schools' high schools.
+The All-Schools Guide is designed to help students and parents/guardians make the important decisions necessary to choose and apply for Cincinnati Public Schools' high schools.
+(High Schools begin on page 32)

 Today’s students are our region’s future employees, entrepreneurs and community leaders.
 CPS ensures that students graduate with the knowledge needed to confidently pursue chosen career paths.
 Students select from high-school programs with special focuses that lead to careers and higher education.